rohit-lunavara/NoSQLplusplus/README.md

 2. Collision resolution techniques such as Seperate Chaining and Open Addressing (Quadratic Probing, Hopscotch Hashing, etc).

 ## Plan for releases
 * R0.8
 Implementing different data structures along with different hash collision techniques to find out the best combination for our implementation.
 No concurrency support.

 * R1.0
 Optimizing for in-memory operations using memory alignment.
 Extending the API to include common operations of NoSQL databases.
 Concurrency support for read.
+Find some fancy applications to show our performance (astronomy, music, image, web)

 * R1.2
 Optimizing for a certain type of secondary memory.
+(SSDs, HDDs)
-(SSDs, HDDs) Concurrency support for all operations.
+Concurrency support for all operations.

 ## References